ArTicZera/gboot/README.md

 # gboot
-gboot is an small graphical calculator made in 512 bytes
+gboot is a small graphical calculator made in 512 bytes